aijanai/mongo_opsmanager_lab/README.md

 vagrant up # watch out for sudo password requests cd ..
 ```
-Run `vagrant hostmanager` to update guests' `hosts` files.
+Run `vagrant hostmanager` to update guests' `hosts` files for VMs mutual visibility.

-Make sure to add hostname mapping in `/etc/hosts` before continuing since hosts need mutual visibility by name. `vagrant-hostmanager` helps in this.
+Run `vagrant hostsupdater` to add hostname mapping in your `/etc/hosts` before continuing since the local playbooks refer to the hosts by name.

 Now configure Ops Manger server and its RS:
 ```